Can You Lose Your Salvation? A Critique of Calvinism's Answer

 If someone is blind, it's because they chose to be.
 If someone is tricked into thinking they're saved, it's because they tricked themselves, choosing something other than genuine faith in the Lord.

 And yes, in the Bible, God sometimes does blind people and harden hearts.
-But He blinds and hardens those who have chosen blindness and hardness.
+But He blinds and hardens those who have first chosen blindness and hardness for themselves.
 He doesn't make them that way; He simply confirms their decision to be blind and hard-hearted.
-If they don't want to believe, He gives them what they want.
-Unbelief!
+If they don't want to believe, He gives them what they want: unbelief!
 But always after much long-suffering, many calls to bring them back to the truth, and many warnings about rejecting Him and about being disobedient.

 He has given us so many chances to find Him.
 He has revealed Himself so clearly in nature and His Word.
 He has spoken truth to our hearts through the Holy Spirit.
 And so there is no good excuse for rejecting Him.
-And if we do, it's on us!
+And so if we do reject Him, it's on us!
+Not on Him.

 People often say things like "If God is real, why doesn't He show us?"